-Modus Therapeutics is a Swedish biotech company developing sevuparin for diseases with high unmet medical need with a focus on sickle cell disease (SCD) and Malaria.
+Modus Therapeutics is a Swedish biotech company developing sevuparin for diseases with high unmet medical need with a focus on sickle cell disease (SCD).
 Sevuparin is currently being tested in a Phase II clinical study for SCD – a painful, inherited blood disorder affecting millions of people around the globe.
-SCD patients’ blood cells form a sickled shape, which makes blood flow to vital organs difficult, causing severe pain and even premature death.
 Sevuparin has the potential to improve the SCD patients’ blood flow reducing their pain and the amount of time they will need to spend in hospital.
-Modus plans to develop an administration form of sevuparin that the patient can self-administer allowing them to live a more normal life by preventing the painful episodes requiring hospital care.

-Modus is predominantly owned by KDev Investments AB, part of Karolinska Development AB (Nasdaq Stockholm: KDEV) and Rosetta Capital.
-Other larger owners are The Foundation for Baltic and European Studies (Östersjöstiftelsen) and Praktikerinvest AB.
+The investors in Modus are KDev Investments AB, (part of Karolinska Development AB (Nasdaq Stockholm: KDEV) and Rosetta Capital), HealthCap, The Foundation for Baltic and European Studies (Östersjöstiftelsen) and Praktikerinvest AB.
 For more information, please visit www.modustx.com

 Sevuparin is an innovative, proprietary polysaccharide drug with anti-adhesive, anti-aggregate and anti-inflammatory effects due to its multimodal mechanism of action.
-Sevuparin has the potential to restore blood flow and prevent further microvascular obstructions in a number of diseases including SCD and malaria.
-In SCD, the anti-adhesive effects of sevuparin could thereby offer treatment of the underlying cause of vaso-occlusive crisis (VOC) in SCD patients, with earlier pain relief, shorter hospital stays, reduced need of opioids and improved quality of life.
-Modus is currently enrolling patients in a Phase II study with the aim to complete the study in late 2018.
+Sevuparin has the potential to restore blood flow and prevent further microvascular obstructions in a number of diseases including SCD.
+In SCD, the anti-adhesive effects of sevuparin could thereby offer treatment of the underlying cause of vaso-occlusive crisis (VOC) in SCD patients, with earlier pain relief, fewer and shorter hospitalizations, reduced need of opioids and improved quality of life.
+Modus is currently enrolling patients in a Phase II study with the aim to complete enrollment in the study in late 2018.

 About sickle cell disease

-There is currently no pharmaceutical product available that targets the underlying cause of VOCs that affect SCD patients.
-Current therapies are predominantly strong intravenous pain medications and SCD patients often must be hospitalized to be treated.
+There is currently no pharmaceutical product available that targets the vaso-occlusive activity during a VOC in SCD patients.
+At present, the standard of care relies on strong intravenous pain medications and SCD patients often must be hospitalized to be treated